ValeGian/CephFileManager/README.md

 **MySQL Database**
 We deployed this module on the VM `172.16.3.231`.
-Such IP is hardcoded into the scripts that interact with this module (e.g. the **Load Balancer module**).
+Such IP is hardcoded into **LB_api.py**.
+Edit it with the IP of the machine where you deploy the MySQL module.
 1. Deploy a container with MySQL exposing port `3306`
    ```sh
    docker pull mysql/mysql-server